keirf/disk-utilities/README.md

 Prerequisites: You need at least Make and a C compiler (GCC; for Clang you'll have to edit CC in [Rules.mk](Rules.mk)).
 On Mac OS X, the Xcode Command Line Tools include this.
 On Windows, you need Cygwin/MinGW, Make, and a C compiler.
+Alternatively, on Windows 10 and 11 you can instead use [WSL](WSL).

 ## Building & Installing:

+Run these commands in the *root directory* of the source tree:
 ```
   # make clean
   # make